 Sinus tachycardia occurs when the heart rate increases due to expected reasons, such as during exercise, if a person is feeling anxious, or during periods of dehydration.

-This disruption prevents the heartbeat from originating in the sinoatrial node (which creates sinus rhythm) and instead causes it to originate in another part of the top chamber of the heart.
+This prevents the heartbeat from originating in the sinoatrial node, which creates sinus rhythm.
+Instead, it causes it to originate in another part of the top chamber of the heart.

 The word supraventricular means that the arrhythmia originates from the top chamber of the heart.
 The word tachycardia means that it results in a heartbeat that is higher than 100 bpm.